hectorburciaga/bimxcloud_store/README.md

 # BIMXcloud Store

-E-commerce frontend for [bimxcloud.com](https://bimxcloud.com) built as a Frappe app on top of [Frappe Webshop](https://github.com/frappe/webshop).
+E-commerce frontend built as a Frappe app.

 ## Features